PLANT SALE PROCEDURES

+Seeding/Transplanting events were established as a way to have any Master Gardener actively participate in learning ways to work with soilless mix, seeding, transplanting, watering, and growing plants.
+This enables them to use the information in order to educate the public.
 Advertising committee members revise flyers and send out news releases to local newspapers, garden newsprints, garden clubs and garden websites.
 Revised flyers are emailed to Master Gardeners to pass out to family and friends as well as any contacts they have within the community.
-Possible contacts could also include real estate sales offices in new subdivisions, community calendars, markets, etc

 Day before the Sale:

 Master Gardeners volunteer for the sale.
 Docents, cashiers, and plant advisers are organized.
 A layout of the room has also been decided and tables are set up before the sale.
 Plastic covers all tables for easy clean up.
 Section signs are placed.
 Any necessary signing or cleanup of plants are also done.